Decommissioning of Russian nuclear-powered vessels: Alfa class

 K-64, the first of seven Alfa-class submarines, joined the Soviet Navy in December 1971.
 The following year, however, "the K-64 suffered a major reactor problem when the liquid metal in the primary coolant hardened".
 Her hull was cut in half in 1973–1974 at Sverodvinsk, the forward portion being sent to Leningrad to be used for training, the reactor compartment being kept at Zvezdochka.
 The remaining boats were decommissioned for scrapping, five in 1990 and one in 1996.
 As of February 2003, K-463, K-316, K-432 and K-493 had been dismantled at Sevmash, with the remaining two at Bolshaya Lopatka, Zapadnaya Litsa, awaiting the same fate.
 The Alfa reactors use a liquid metal coolant that must be kept at a temperature over 123°C to avoid solidifying; a 2002 paper reports that the coolant in both K-123 and K-373 has solidified.
 An Alfa reactor compartment was reported in November 1997 as being at "an open site on Yagry island in Severodvinsk".

 Oscar class

 The two Oscar Is were decommissioned in 1996.
 By 2006, it was reported that their dismantling, funded by the United Kingdom under the Cooperative Threat Reduction program, had been completed at Sevmash shipyard.
 Two or possibly three Oscar IIs "were inactivated in the late 1990s, and as of mid-2000 were laid up awaiting disposal."

 Typhoon class

-Three of the six s have been scrapped.
-TK-202 was deactivated in 1997, and laid up from July 1999 at the Sevmash shipyard in Severodvinsk.
-With funding from the Nunn–Lugar Cooperative Threat Reduction program, the defueling of her reactors started in June 2002 at the Zvezdochka shipyard.
-Scrapping was completed in 2003–2005.
-TK-12 was withdrawn from active service in 1996, and scrapped in 2006–2008.
 TK-13 was withdrawn from active service in 1997, and scrapped in 2007–2009, "funded by Russia, USA and Canada as part of the ['Global partnership' program]".
 In September 2011, the Russian defense ministry announced it will decommission and dismantle the three remaining boats to comply with the START III treaty and because its newer Borei-class submarines require smaller crews and are less costly to maintain.